fadiakhaledd/Student-Management-System/README.md

 ## Features

-- Add, delete, and search student information.
+- Create, view, update, and delete students.
+- Sort the data based on user input.
+- Apply filters for searching by any attribute.
-- Web-based user interface.
+- Web-based user interface
 - XML-based data storage.

 ## Getting Started